Toys“R”Us Safety Standards and Practices

 As a company, we are committed to helping parents provide a safe sleeping environment for their babies.

 Recall Process and Return Policy

 When a recall takes place, we act with urgency to guarantee the safety of our customers.
-We follow strict and non-negotiable procedures that include immediately removing items from our sales floors, stockrooms, websites, and distribution centers.
-Each of the removed items must be properly accounted for in our systems and a systemic “stop-sale” is issued on the product.
+We immediately remove items from our sales floors, stockrooms, websites and distribution centers.
+Each of the removed items must be properly accounted for in our systems and a systemic “stop-sale” is placed on the product.
 This ensures that the item cannot be sold at the register, and that recalled items do not leave the distribution centers for stores.